HDFGroup/hsds/docs/design/obj_store_schema/obj_store_schema.rst

 Dataset creation properties
 ***************************

-Dataset creation properties are used to represent client requested properties of the dataset such as: cunk layout, fill value, and compression filters.
+Dataset creation properties are used to represent client requested properties of the dataset such as: chunk layout, fill value, and compression filters.

 The creation properties specification is given here: http://hdf5-json.readthedocs.io/en/latest/bnf/dataset.html#grammar-token-dcpl.

-Dataset creation property Example
+Dataset creation property example
 ---------------------------------

 The following example shows properties for "allocTime", "fillValue", and "layout":